Matthews Surveys Scam

 There is a new phishing scam going around these days, known as the Matthews Surveys Scam.
-It comes as a text message on your phone asking about a political survey regarding the upcoming elections in November (here are the Top 5 Voter Fraud Cases).
+It comes as a text message on your phone asking about a political survey.
+The questionnaire is about the last elections in November (here are the Top 5 Voter Fraud Cases).
 Since many people are very vocal about their political views, the scam works like a charm.
 Why?
 Because it targets people who want to be heard.
 And there are tons of those.
 How does the scam work?

 The message on your smartphone looks something like this: “Hi, this is Beth, at Matthews Surveys.
 You have been randomly selected for a survey by text instead of calling.
 To begin, are you (your real name)”?

 Here is a couple of screenshots below – does it look like it’s about the U.S. elections?

 So, whether she is a fake Beth or someone else, the individual claiming to work for “Matthews Surveys” is using your name to capture your attention, which means they’ve purchased a list from a third-party.
 As seen above, they ask you to confirm your full name before launching into this political preference survey.